Grab Ray-Ban and Oakley Sunglasses for up to 70% Off Today

 These classic Oakley wraparounds are down 55% right now.

-Oakley has some other styles besides the signature including these sharp wayfarer-esque frames.
+Oakley has some other styles besides the signature ones, including these sharp Wayfarer-esque frames.
 They're labeled as women's but look pretty unisex to me.

 These matt grey shades with iridium lenses make a serious statement.